radonious/term-6-DataStructures/README.md

-# Algorithms and data structures - Lab 4
+# Algorithms and data structures

-M-Graph and L-Graph with visualization
+### Visualized DS
+1. List
+2. HashTable (open addressed and close addressed)
+3. Graph (as matix and list of connections)

+P.S.
+There are 4 different branches for every DS